List of characters in the Mahabharata: Subala

 Subala was the father of Shakuni and Gandhari.
-He was the King of Gandhara and he was the husband of Sudharma.
+He was the King of Gandhara, who attended Yudhishthira's Rajasuya.

+Sugadha

+The chief maid of Gandhari, named Sugadha, was the mother of Yuyutsu.
+When Gandhari was pregnant for more than nine months, Dhritrashtra, in fear that there would be no heir for him, impregnated the maid Sugadha.
+Later Gandhari gave birth to the 100 Kauravas and Sughada gave birth to Yuyutsu.

 Sunaka

 Sunaka was the son of Sage Ruru and Pramadvara.
 This royal sage was a member of Yudhishthira's assembly.
 He received a sword from King Harivamsha and presented it to the king Ushinara.

-Surya

-Surya, the Sun god, was the first god called by Kunti using the mantra given by the sage Durvasa to obtain a child.
-She did it out of curiosity and gave birth to Karna, who was born with indestructible armour and earrings.
-During that time, as she was not married, she had to abandon the child.
-Later in the epic, Surya gave the Akshaya Patra to Yudhishthira.

 Susharma

 Susharma was the king of the Trigarta Kingdom.
 He supported the Kauravas in the war.
 He was a friend of Duryodhana.
 He was killed by Arjuna on the fourteenth day of the war.

 Sutasoma

 Sutasoma was the son of Bhima and Draupadi.
 He was the second brother among the Draupadeyas.